 When you are dealing with workplace violence, one of the first steps to making sure it doesn’t happen is to identify employees that might be vulnerable.

-Certain tasks are more dangerous than others, and there are certain types of people that might draw violence due to uneducated people’s opinion.
+Certain tasks are more dangerous than others, and there are certain types of people that might draw violence due to uneducated people’s opinions.

 Some of the activities that might make an employee vulnerable to workplace violence are those that exchange money with the public, delivery drivers, those that work alone or without much supervision, working late or early morning hours or working in high-crime areas.